Priyamakeshwari/TeachGPT/README.md

 ## Contributing 👥

-Contributions are welcome!
-If you have a dataset that you would like to add to DataStorehouse, please follow these steps:
+Contributions are welcome!  please follow these steps:

 1. Fork the TeachGPT repository to your own GitHub account.
 2. Clone the forked repository to your local machine.